gevorgyana/rust-problem-solving/minimum-in-rotated-sorted-array/src/medium/README.md

+There are two ways to solve this problem - see the subdirectories.

 The algorithm uses the binary search procedure to find the first mismatch, which is guaranteed to be followed only by mismatches.
 This approach stops working where there are also non-distinguishable elemenets in the array, in this case equal numbers.
 It stops